grisuno/LazyOwn/README.md

 Returns:
 None

+## mssqlcli
+Attempts to connect to an MSSQL server using the mssqlclient.py tool with Windows authentication.

+The function retrieves the necessary parameters (remote host and domain) from the instance's parameter dictionary.
+If a credentials file exists in the 'sessions_dir', it reads the file and uses the username/password combinations found there.
+If the file does not exist, it prompts the user for a username and password.

+The password is copied to the clipboard for convenience.
+A command is constructed using the mssqlclient.py tool, and it is then executed to initiate the connection to the MSSQL server.

+Args:
+    line (str): The password input from the command line or an empty string if not provided.

+Returns:
+    None

+## getadusers
+Executes the GetADUsers.py script to retrieve Active Directory users.

+The function retrieves the necessary parameters (domain controller IP and domain) from the instance's parameter dictionary.
+If a credentials file exists in the 'sessions_dir', it reads the file and uses the username/password combinations found there.
+If the file does not exist, it prompts the user for a username and password.

+The password is copied to the clipboard for convenience.
+A command is constructed using the GetADUsers.py tool, and it is then executed to enumerate Active Directory users.

+Args:
+    line (str): The password input from the command line or an empty string if not provided.

+Returns:
+    None

 ## find_tgts
 Finds and returns a list of target hosts with port 445 open in the specified subnet.